Bhavesh-malvi/Telent_computer/frontend/VERCEL_CANVAS_FIX.md

 - ✅ PDF.js still works (uses fallback rendering)

 ## Deployment
-The project should now deploy successfully on Vercel without the canvas dependency error.
+The project should now deploy successfully on Vercel without both the canvas dependency error and the Rollup native bindings error.
 The PDF functionality will still work as `pdfjs-dist` has fallback rendering methods when canvas is not available.

+## Alternative Vercel Settings
+If the `engines` field doesn't work, you can also set the Node.js version in Vercel Dashboard:
+1. Go to Project Settings → General
+2. Set Node.js Version to 18.x
+3. Redeploy the project